Tutorial: Mesh Convergence#

 /home/roppenheimer/waves-tutorials

-$ waves fetch --overwrite tutorials/tutorial_11_regression_testing && cp tutorial_11_regression_testing tutorial_mesh_convergence
+$ waves fetch --overwrite tutorials/tutorial_11_regression_testing.scons && cp tutorial_11_regression_testing.scons tutorial_mesh_convergence.scons

 WAVES fetch